wabkur/alx-higher_level_programming/0x12-javascript-warm_up/README.md

-function that returns the addition of 2 integers
+script that prints the first argument passed to it